-Refrigerator Compressor Types and How They Work
+7 Types of Refrigerator Compressors and How They Work

 Last summer, Fari noticed her old fridge was making strange noises and barely keeping the milk cold.
 She thought it was just old age.
 But when the repair guy came, he said, “Your compressor’s worn out.
-It’s the kind that works full power all the time.”
-That’s when Maya learned there are different types of refrigerator compressors, and some are quieter, smarter, and save more energy.
-If you’ve ever had a noisy fridge or high electric bills, this guide will help you understand which type of compressor might be right for you.
+It’s the kind that works at full power all the time.”
+That’s when Fari learned there are different types of refrigerator compressors.
+Some are quieter.
+Some are smarter.
+Some save more energy.

 Table of Content